wkazz246/IS436-EduStockExchangePlatform/README.md

 ## Phases of System Design
 The designing of this system went through five phases.
 The phases were as follows:
 1. System Request - In this phase, we completed a system request.
 This included the business need, business requirements, business value, special issues or constraints, feasibility analysis, cost-benefit analysis, and the project methodology.
-1. Requirements Definition Document and Use Cases
+1. Requirements Definition Document and Use Cases - In this phase, we defined functional and non-functional requirements with supporting documentation.
+Supporting documentation included interviews, observations, questionnaires, and document analysis.
+We also completed the use case diagram and detailed each use case.
-1. Process Modeling
+1. Process Modeling - In this phase, we designed diagrams for the system processes.
+These included the context, level 0, and level 1 diagrams.
+We also included text definitions for each level 1 diagram.
-1. Data Modeling and Starting Design
+1. Data Modeling and Starting Design - In this phase, we built and defined the entity-relationship diagram.
+We also wrote SQL scripts, displayed database tables, completed an alternative matrix and non-functional requirements and architectures with justification, charted hardware and software specifications, and designed the system architecture diagram.
-1. User Interface Design, Program design and System Implementation
+1. User Interface Design, Program design and System Implementation - In this phase, we implemented the system.
+We developed wireframes for each webpage and hosted the system using Docker.

 ## Phase 1: System Request
 The organization requires an educational tool that enables users to learn stock trading in a real-world environment without financial risk.
 Beginners will use this platform to understand market dynamics, foster financial literacy, and potentially attract a new user base interested in economic education.